PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-10 00:29:41
+Last updated: 2024-04-10 00:30:15
-Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre
+Random Quote: I told you once, there are old sellswords and there are bold sellswords, but there are no old bold sellswords.  -  Brown Ben Plumm